gustavocadev/sanity-template-qwik-clean/README.md

 ## Featuring

 - How to fetch content as data from [the Sanity Content Lake](https://www.sanity.io/docs/datastore)
-- How to render block content with [Portable Text](https://www.sanity.io/docs/presenting-block-text) \*The library has not an implementation available for Qwik\*.
+- How to render block content with [Portable Text](https://www.sanity.io/docs/presenting-block-text)
 - A [Sanity Studio](https://www.sanity.io/docs/sanity-studio) to create and edit content
 - How to crop and render images with [Sanity Image URLs](https://www.sanity.io/docs/image-url)